-- a maximum of four years; the length of the grant is decided by a selection committee and depends on the project in question and the applicant's work schedule.
+- Funding is provided for a maximum of four years; the length of the funding period is decided by a selection committee and depends on your project and study plan.

 - Grants are initially awarded for a maximum of one year.
-Extensions depend on whether the selection committee considers the previous award period to have been successfully completed.
+Extensions depend on whether the selection committee considers your previous award period to have been successfully completed.

 - Payments towards health, accident and personal liability insurance cover

 - annual research allowance.
 If you come from a DAC country, you will receive a flat rate of € 460 (€ 230 in the fourth year); for all other countries the grant is € 260 (€ 130 in the fourth year).